The Germaine Greer Archive currently fills 487 archive boxes (occupying 82 metres of shelf space) mainly documenting the period 1959-2010.

 - You can order a maximum of 5 boxes at a time.
 These boxes will be held for you at the Reading Room for no more than 10 working days.

 - Researchers will be able to look at one box at a time at the desk.

 - Please handle the records with care and keep them in the order you find them.

-- There is only one terminal in the Reading Room for listening to Greer Audio records.
-Audio files will be loaded onto this standalone machine.
-Audio files cannot be copied or downloaded.
+- There is only one terminal in the Reading Room for listening to and viewing audio-visual records.
+Files will be loaded onto a standalone machine.
+Files cannot be copied or downloaded.

 - Researchers will not be able to copy or digitise any records for personal research use.
 Mobile phones will not be allowed at the desk in the Reading Room.

 - Researchers must contact the University of Melbourne Archives for enquiries about copying and publishing.